Slow Cooker High-Protein Beef Chili

 Ingredients:

-• 4-5 lbs pork shoulder (also called pork butt), trimmed of excess fat
+• 4-5 lbs pork shoulder (pork butt), trimmed of excess fat

 • 1 cup chicken or beef broth